-Estimated exploitation rates have generally been decreasing over the time period for both 1SW and MSW stocks in Northern and Southern NEAC areas.
-Despite management measures aimed at reducing exploitation in recent years there has been little improvement in the status of stocks over time.
-This is mainly as a consequence of continuing poor survival in the marine environment attributed to climate effects.
+Estimated exploitation rates have generally been decreasing over the time period in northern and southern NEAC areas (Figure 10.2.4).
+Despite management measures aimed at reducing exploitation in recent years, there has been little improvement in the status of stocks over time.
+This is mainly a consequence of continuing poor survival in the marine environment attributed to climate effects.